aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/time-recurrence-configuration/working-time-collection/_index.md

 ### Can I integrate Aspose.Tasks with other .NET libraries?
 Certainly!
 Aspose.Tasks seamlessly integrates with other .NET libraries, enhancing its versatility and compatibility.
 ### How often is Aspose.Tasks updated?
 Aspose.Tasks is regularly updated to incorporate new features, enhancements, and compatibility improvements.
-Check the [official release page](https://releases.aspose.com/tasks/net/) for the latest updates.
+Check the [release page](https://releases.aspose.com/tasks/net/) for the latest updates.
 ### Is there a free trial available for Aspose.Tasks?
 Yes, you can explore Aspose.Tasks with a free trial by visiting [this link](https://releases.aspose.com/).
 ### Where can I seek support for Aspose.Tasks?